titandrubbel/ml_pipeline/README.md

 - evaluate.py: Evaluates the trained model with the model in production.
 If the production model performs better the below steps are skipped

 ## Deployment scripts
-- conda_dependencies.yml:
+- conda_dependencies.yml: The file contains the list of dependencies to prepare the environment needed for scoring.py
 - scoring.py:
-- container_image:
+- container_image.py: Takes the model from the evaulate step (if there is any) and creates a docker image and publishes it.
-- aci_deployment.py:
+- aci_deployment.py:  Takes the docker image frmo the previous step and creates an aci cluster and deploys the web service on it